alexnathanson/solar-protocol/network/ssl-management.md

 # SSL Certificates for the Solar Protocol Network

-Port forwarding for 80 -> 80 and 443 -> 443 must be enable.
-(8443 -> 443 must also be enabled on some residential routers to minimize troubleshooting issues).
+Port forwarding for 80 -> 80 and 443 -> 443 must be enabled.
+(8443 -> 443 and 8080 ->80 must also be enabled on some residential routers to minimize troubleshooting issues).

-The key certificate and private key is then distributed to all servers on the network.

 Note: In the past we used 1 certificate, shared by all devices.
 We are no longer doing that.
 Each device has its own certificate and it renews itself.